Robbert/website-onderzoek-en-statistiek/README.md

 - docker
 - docker-compose

+### Recommendations
+We use ESLint style rules in this repository, so it's strongly advised to have an ESLint plugin for your editor/IDE

 ### CMS
 * Start local database: `docker-compose -f docker-compose.dev.yml up`
 * Open a new terminal and go to cms folder: `cd cms`